MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-builder/export-microsoft-excel-report-builder.md

  You can change some default settings for this renderer by changing the device information settings.
 For more information, see [Excel device information settings](/sql/reporting-services/excel-device-information-settings).

- See [Export Reports &#40;Power BI Report Builder&#41;](../export-reports-report-builder.md) for details on how to export to Excel.
+ See [Export reports &#40;Power BI Report Builder&#41;](../export-reports-report-builder.md) for details on how to export to Excel.

 > [!IMPORTANT]
 >  When you define a parameter of type **String**, the user is presented with a text box that can take any value.
 If a report parameter is not tied to a query parameter and the parameter values are included in the report, it is possible for a report user to type expression syntax, script, or a URL into the parameter value, and render the report to Excel.
 If another user then views the report and selects the rendered parameter contents, the user may inadvertently execute the malicious script or link.
 >
 >  To mitigate the risk of inadvertently running malicious scripts, open rendered reports only from trusted sources.
-For more information about securing reports, see [Secure Reports and Resources](/sql/reporting-services/security/secure-reports-and-resources).
+For more information about securing reports, see [Secure reports and resources](/sql/reporting-services/security/secure-reports-and-resources).

 ##  <a name="ExcelLimitations"></a> Excel limitations
  Microsoft Excel places limitations on exported reports due to the capabilities of Excel and its file formats.
 The most significant are the following: